tsbreuer/osu-auto-host/README.md

 ## Interaction

-To use the bot you can type `!command` into the chat.
-Some commands only work in the multiplayer chat, some only in private chat.
+To begin your interactions with AutoHost, I suggest adding it as a friend for PM-exclusive commands.
+Friending him is not mandatory, but friending it will grant you the permissions to create your own lobby, delete your lobby, and more.
 There are only two permission levels at the moment: user (default) and an operator.
-Operator is an administrative role and therefore it can use some more commands.
+Operator is an administrative role assigned to the creator of the lobby and whoever he deems worthy.

 ## Commands